 Campus Address: LAT 116

-Fall 2019 Office Hours: Tuesdays 10 am - 12 pm; email Dr. Heinzel in advance in order to ensure availability or to schedule an appointment outside of office hours
+Spring 2020 Office Hours: Mondays & Wednesdays 12 - 1 pm, Tuesdays 1 - 2 pm; email Dr. Heinzel in advance in order to ensure availability or to schedule an appointment outside of office hours

 Chad has traveled to Sicily and southern Italy the past 20 summers, conducting research and leading undergraduate to graduate student field schools.
 He loves sharing his passion for the region with students and looks forwarding to taking students abroad every summer!